Gibbons, Alberta: Curling

+Other activities

+Baseball is also strongly associated with Gibbons, while badminton clubs, square dances, community suppers, and outdoor activities have added variety to the local social calendar.

 In the spring and summer, minor baseball and soccer teams are offered.
 The town has numerous soccer pitches and ball diamonds, with the majority of them located in the area surrounding Landing Trail School and at the Jack Hogg Sports Grounds north of Gibbons School and the Gibbons Arena.
 A successful recreational slow pitch league is also run, which includes an annual wind up tournament in July.

+Community recreation was not limited to organized sports.
+Hikes, picnics, school performances, dances, Christmas concerts, and other gatherings have become recurring parts of life in Gibbons.

 Lacrosse is also becoming increasingly popular with Gibbons' youth.
 Although the town does not yet host its own teams, the surrounding communities of Fort Saskatchewan, Sherwood Park, St. Albert, and Edmonton run programs for minor, junior, men's, and ladies' levels.

-Education

-As part of the Sturgeon School Division, Gibbons is the site of the following schools: Landing Trail Elementary, Gibbons School Elementary and Junior High, and the Sturgeon Learning Centre, which focuses on high school and adult learning.